 - Click SAVE SETTINGS.

-: A firewall can be set up on both your computer and the wireless gateway, but more than one firewall can cause interference.
+A firewall can be set up on both your computer and your wireless gateway, but more than one firewall can cause interference.

 Set up Parental Controls

-You can set and adjust Parental Controls at the wireless gateway’s Admin Tool at http://10.0.0.1.
+You can set and adjust Parental Controls using the wireless gateway's Admin Tool at http://10.0.0.1.